 The IPMHVC Executive Committee will present two student awards during the 2018 IPMHVC event.
 Ideally we expect the recipient to be present at the conference to be recognized and receive the award.
 Students applying for an award must be an author or co-author of an abstract submitted to the conference.
 To be considered for the graduate level awards, nominees must be current graduate students or recent graduate degree recipients (within 18 months prior to the conference date) and should be members of IEEE at the time of the award presentation.
-Award recipients will receive a plaque stating the award, a monetary award of $1,000, and recognition at the conference banquet.
+Award recipients will receive a plaque stating the award, a monetary award ranging from $500 to $1000, and recognition at the conference banquet.

 High Voltage Association Student Excellence Award

 The High Voltage Association Student Excellence Award was established in 2008 to recognize the contributions made by a graduate student in the area of high voltage systems, components, research, and technology.
 Nominations for this award should emphasize the high voltage technology and design aspects that have been incorporated into a project in the extended version of the submitted abstract.
 The High Voltage Association, formed by several companies who have products and research in high voltage systems and components, financially sponsors the award.

 - 2016 Roya Nikjoo, KTH Royal Institute of Technology, Sweden